(Note, second part of a Camera Safety series, first part, 'Camera Crazy', is here)

 No matter how many jumps you have, cameras (large or small) are not for everyone

-5 free safety posters, downloadable here:
+5 free safety posters, downloadable here (example below, Pro Camera Helmet)

-The first part of this article, Camera Crazy, can be found here.
+Tim's previous article, Camera Crazy, can be found here.